Full-Stack-Data-Scientist/8_Deep_Learning_DEMO_DAY/README.md

 # __Goals__ 🎯

-* Built a Deep Learning Model to detect the prescence of the disease as well as its stage of progression
+* Built a Deep Learning Model to detect the presence of the disease as well as its stage of progression on a scale of 0 to 4 being the most advanced stage and 0 being no presence of the disease.

 ----------------